|Department||European Research Institute for the Biology of Ageing (ERIBA)|

 In case of specific professions a ‘Certificate of Good Conduct’ is required.

 What do we offer

-dr. Marco Demaria, team leader of the laboratory, e-mail: (please do not use e-mail address for applications)
+Prof. Gerald de Haan, team leader, ERIBA; e-mail: (please do not use e-mail address for applications).

 Applying for a job